KiandaBPM/docs/content/docs/platform/application-designer/_index.md

 - Link expires settings: choose from an expiry parameter like number of uses, time-based or never expire.
 - Select a Message to display on submission.

 **Important**: There can be only one active link of each type for a given process.
-Once a new anonymous link is created for a process it will automatically expire a previous link of the same type if the link existed.
+Once a new anonymous link is created for a process it will automatically cause an expiry of a previous link of the same type.